avast/pytest-docker/README.md

 Start all services from the docker compose file (`docker-compose up`).
 After test are finished, shutdown all services (`docker-compose down`).

+### `docker_setup`

+Get the docker_compose command to be executed for test spawn actions.
+Override this fixture in your tests if you need to change spawn actions.
+Returning anything that would evaluate to False will skip this command.

 ### `docker_cleanup`

 Get the docker_compose command to be executed for test clean-up actions.
 Override this fixture in your tests if you need to change clean-up actions.
-Returning anything that would evaluate to False will skip this command.

-### `docker_spawn`

-Get the docker_compose command to be executed for test spawn actions.
-Override this fixture in your tests if you need to change spawn actions.
 Returning anything that would evaluate to False will skip this command.

 # Development